DOL2320/mycode/README.md

 # mycode
 Tracking my code

 This repository will be used to house my work in the alta3 linux/python course.
+It will also serve as a place to continue my learning about version control with git.

 ## Getting Started